scottkleinman/lexos/doc_src/docs/tutorial/tokenising_texts.md

 )
 ```

 The `remove_stopwords` argument removes stop words from the default list.
-If `remove_stopwords="all"`, all stop words are removed.
+If `remove_stopwords=True`, all stop words are removed.

 !!! important
     `add_stopwords` and `remove_stopwords` do not remove stop word tokens from the doc; rather, they modify the stop word list used to set the `is_stop` attribute of individual tokens.
 To get a list of tokens without stop words, you must do something like `[token for token in doc if not token.is_stop]`.
 If you a are producing a corpus of documents in which the documents will be processed by different models, it is most efficient to process the documents in batches, one batch for each model.